keijiota/Limits-of-Human-Volition/README.md

 # Limits-of-Human-Volition
-This GitHub repository shares the analyses codes which generated the figures in the following articule
+This GitHub repository shares the analyses codes which generated the figures in the following article
 - Ota, K., Charles, L., & Haggard, P. (2023).
 Autonomous behaviour and the limits of human volition.
 Cognition.

 ### analysis codes